Modane: Tourism

 In 2014, the capacity of the commune, estimated by the organisation of Savoie Mont Blanc, is 7,849 tourist beds in 870 establishments.
 Valfréjus ski station concentrates most of these beds and structures (over 70%).
 The accommodation of the commune is as follows: 139 furnished; 8 apartment hotels; 5 hotels; an outdoors facility; one holiday village and one gîte or overnight gîte.

+Transport

+The nearest airports are Turin Airport, located 119 km east, Alpes–Isère Airport, located 184 km west, and Geneva Airport, located 192 km north west of Modane.

 Sport

 The Tour de France cycling race came to Modane, starting stage 19 there, in 2011.
 Modane is due to welcome the return of the race during the 2015 Tour de France, for the start of stage 20, the penultimate stage, on 25 July.